 Standards 8.10 to 8.15 are about scholarly integrity.
 These include the obvious points that researchers must not fabricate data or plagiarize.
 Plagiarism means using others' words or ideas without proper acknowledgment.
 Proper acknowledgment generally means indicating direct quotations with quotation marks and providing a citation to the source of any quotation or idea used.
-Self-plagiarism is also considered unethical and refers to publishing the same material more than once.
-In other words, researchers should not borrow prior phrasing from their other published works, just as students should not submit the same work to more than one class.

 The remaining standards make some less obvious but equally important points.
-Researchers should not publish the same data a second time as though it were new, they should share their data with other researchers, and as peer reviewers, they should keep the unpublished research they review confidential.
+Researchers should not publish the same data a second time as though it were new, they should share their data with other researchers, and as peer reviewers they should keep the unpublished research they review confidential.
 Note that the authors' names on published research-and the order in which those names appear-should reflect the importance of each person's contribution to the research.
 It would be unethical, for example, to include as an author someone who had made only minor contributions to the research (e.g., analyzing some of the data) or for a faculty member to make himself or herself the first author on research that was largely conducted by a student.

-- 1. Mann, T. (1994).
+- [1] Mann, T. (1994).
 Informed consent for psychological research: Do subjects comprehend consent forms and understand their legal rights?
-Psychological Science, 5, 140-143. - 2.
-Sieber, J. E., Iannuzzo, R., & Rodriguez, B. (1995).
+Psychological Science, 5, 140-143. - [2] Sieber, J. E., Iannuzzo, R., & Rodriguez, B. (1995).
 Deception methods in psychology: Have they changed in 23 years?
-Ethics & Behavior, 5, 67-85. - 3.
-Baumrind, D. (1985).
+Ethics & Behavior, 5, 67-85. - [3] Baumrind, D. (1985).
 Research using intentional deception: Ethical issues revisited.
-American Psychologist, 40, 165-174. - 4.
-Bowd, A. D., & Shapiro, K. J. (1993).
+American Psychologist, 40, 165-174. - [4] Bowd, A. D., & Shapiro, K. J. (1993).
 The case against animal laboratory research in psychology.
-Journal of Social Issues, 49.133-142. - 5.
-Miller, N. E. (1985).
+Journal of Social Issues, 49, 133-142. - [5] Miller, N. E. (1985).
 The value of behavioral research on animals.
-American Psychologist, 40, 423-440.
+American Psychologist, 40, 423-440. - [6] Haidt, J., Koller, S. H., & Dias, M. (1993).
+Affect, culture, and morality, or is it wrong to eat your dog?
+Journal of Personality and Social Psychology, 65, 613-628.